Madras High Court Denies Anticipatory Bail To Actress Kasthuri Over Alleged Remarks Against Telugu Community

 The Madras High Court on Thursday, 14 November 2024, denied anticipatory bail to South Indian actress Kasthuri, who is facing allegations over comments she made against the Telugu community in Tamil Nadu.
 A single-judge bench led by Justice Anand Venkatesh dismissed the anticipatory bail plea filed by the actress, who had been apprehensive of arrest following a complaint lodged by a member of the Naidu Mahajana Sangam.

-The comments in question were made by Kasthuri at a Brahmin protest meeting asking for a law similar to PCR in Chennai on 3 November 2024.
+The comments in question were made by Kasthuri at a Brahmin protest meeting in Chennai on 3 November 2024, asking for a law similar to PCR.
 During her speech, she allegedly remarked that the Telugu people, who had historically come to serve the courtesans of Tamil Kings, were now claiming to be of Tamil descent.
-The remarks sparked widespread backlash, prompting Kasthuri to issue an apology, stating that her comments were directed at a specific group of individuals and not the entire Telugu community.
+The remarks sparked widespread backlash, prompting Kasthuri to apologise, stating that her comments were directed at a specific group of individuals, not the entire Telugu community.

-Kasthuri, in her plea, claimed that the complaint against her was filed under instigation from the ruling party and criticized what she described as the “intolerant and vindictive attitude” of the state administration.
-She argued that no violence or public unrest had occurred as a result of her speech, and, on the contrary, she had received support from Telugu people across Tamil Nadu, Andhra Pradesh, and Telangana.
+In her plea, Kasthuri claimed that the complaint against her was filed under instigation from the ruling party and criticized what she described as the state administration’s “intolerant and vindictive attitude.”
+She argued that no violence or public unrest had occurred as a result of her speech and that, on the contrary, she had received support from Telugu people across Tamil Nadu, Andhra Pradesh, and Telangana.

-When questioned by the court about her remarks on Telugu women, Kasthuri clarified that her comments were not intended as an attack on the women of the community but were instead a general statement based on historical facts.
+When questioned by the court about her remarks on Telugu women, Kasthuri clarified that her comments were not intended to attack the women of the community but were a general statement based on historical facts.
 She argued that the remarks were not derogatory and did not imply any malice toward the women of the Telugu community.
 Kasthuri contended that the complaints against her were based on a misinterpretation of her speech.

 Opposing the bail, the Additional Public Prosecutor argued that Kasthuri’s comments were made with malicious intent and could potentially disturb the social harmony of the state, especially given the already sensitive relations between Tamil Nadu and neighboring states such as Kerala and Karnataka.
 The prosecutor further stated that custodial interrogation was necessary, as the charges were serious and an anticipatory bail should not be granted.